maxzheng/great-life-guide/README.md

 Any form of exercise is fine, but yoga and cardio are recommended for complete health.

 * Yoga improves balance, endurance, strength, and flexibility (BESF).
 * Cardio improves heart strength, lung capacity, and [many other areas](https://health.clevelandclinic.org/head-toe-benefits-cardio-workout-infographic/).
-Dancing is recommended as it is fun.
+Running or dancing is recommended.

 Do them both daily, or alternate each every other day.
 Be sure to do some occasionally throughout the day to energize the body and mind.